kensanata/mastodon-archive/README.md

 # Documentation

-The data we have in our backup file is a hash with two keys:
+The data we have in our backup file is a hash with three keys:

 1. `account` is a [User dict](https://mastodonpy.readthedocs.io/en/latest/#user-dicts)
 2. `statuses` is a list of [Toot dicts](https://mastodonpy.readthedocs.io/en/latest/#toot-dicts)
+3. `favourites` is a list of [Toot dicts](https://mastodonpy.readthedocs.io/en/latest/#toot-dicts)

 If you want to understand the details and the nested nature of these data structures, you need to look at the Mastodon API documentation.